-Guests are able to design their own virtual car before it is put through its paces on an outdoor track.
+Guests can design their own virtual car before it is put through its paces on an outdoor track.

-After the design concept is finished, guests go on a high speed race around the circuit to test speed, handling and effieciency.
+After the design concept is finished, guests go on a high-speed race around the circuit to test speed, handling and efficiency.

 14. Mission Space (EPCOT)